NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 bin\windows-build.bat
 ```

 7. Install the Windows Sensor Driver.
 The latest file is located on the [Releases Page](https://github.com/twosixlabs/savior/releases), scroll down to find the Windows Driver download.
-You can download v1.0-rc1-win via the following curl command
+You can download v1.0-rc1-win via the following curl command.
+Note that because the driver is unsigned, it cannot be installed via commandline and must be done via RDP (step 8).
 ```Cmd
 curl -O -J -L -H "Accept: application/octet-stream"  https://6c87282451a82996c229c068ca34cea8b5b9088b@api.github.com/repos/twosixlabs/savior/releases/assets/11033641
 ```